Joel Ward wasn’t quite sure what path, if any, would lead him to the NHL. He found the answer through his experience as a U SPORTS student-athlete.

 He spent four seasons with Owen Sound of the Ontario Hockey League (OHL) from 1997 to 2001 and, after an unsuccessful tryout with the Detroit Red Wings, set his sights on U SPORTS hockey.

-The Ontario-born Ward would become one of the UPEI’s most decorated hockey players over four stellar seasons, from 2001 to 2005.
+The Ontario-born Ward would become one of the UPEI’s most decorated hockey players over four stellar seasons, from 2001-05.
 He was awarded team rookie of the year honours, was a three-time MVP for the Panthers and netted 135 career points in 96 games.
 To cap off his career, he was named the winner of the R.W.
 Pugh Fair Play Award after his final season, given to the most sportsmanlike player in the nation – the U SPORTS equivalent of the NHL’s Lady Byng Memorial Trophy.

 “It was a game-changer, for sure,” recalls Ward of his time at UPEI.
 “You go from having billets taking care of you and feeding you in junior hockey and then all of a sudden you’re living on your own with no guardian.